GGFM2023/barber-Shop-/README.md

 inputs: numbers of chairs in the waiting room

-outputs: continued console outputs of barber and customer states
+outputs: continuous console outputs of barber and customer states

 Press "Enter" to exit the program.